IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/how-to-use-the-communications-plugin-settings.md

 ---
-title: Use Quick Reply Settings
+title: How to use the Communications Plugin Settings
 ---

 The IVI platform comes with a [`MessagingAppSettingsService`](TTIVI_INDIGO_API) that provides